Tableau If Statement

-In report design, Tableau If Function is one of the most useful decision-making statements. the If function tests the condition, and depending upon the condition result, it will return the output.
+In report design, Tableau If Function is one of the most useful decision-making statements.
+The If function tests the condition, and depending upon the condition result, it will return the statement output.

-For this Tableau If function statement demonstration, we are going to use the data contains in the Global Super Store Excel Worksheet.
-So, Please refer Connecting to Excel Files article to understand the connection settings.
+For this If function statement demonstration, we are going to use the data contained in the Global Super Store Excel Worksheet.
+So, please refer to the Connecting to Excel Files article to understand the connection settings.

 Tableau If Statement Example

 Once you click on the Create Calculated Field… option, the following window will be opened.
-Here, we renamed the default calculation name as If Exam.
-And the code is
+Here, we renamed the default calculated field name as If Exam.
+For more functions, please visit the Functions article.
+The code is

 IF(SUM([Profit]) > 0) THEN 'Performing Good'